 Cost per credit: $154 in state | $364 out of state

-Program Highlights:- What's the Program About?
+Program highlights:- What's the Program About?
 LCCC's Cybersecurity program teaches students how to protect online data.

 - Courses: Students will learn about computer hardware, operating systems, and advanced security topics.